utkarshg6/helpful/Git.md

 Remove a tag from remote

-- You are pushing **nothing** to the destination tag, hereby removing it from remote.
+- You are pushing **nothing** to the destination tag, hereby removing it from the remote.
-- The tag will be removed from remote but will remain in the local repository.
+- The tag will be removed from the remote but will remain in the local repository.

 ```zsh
 git push {remote} :{tag-name}